baragaun/bg-node-client/README.md

 ### Graffle

 We use [Graffle](https://graffle.com/) for this GraphQL client.
 Graffle can generate a client.
 To generate the client, run:

 ```shell
 pnpm graffle
 ```
-The client is in `src/fsdata/graffle`.

-**Note**

-The generated client will contain lint/TS errors.
-You'll have to fix those errors manually.
-Also, I haven't yet figured out how to properly use this client.
+It uses the `graffle.config.js` config file in the root of the project.
+You'll have to modify that config file for your environment, i.e. set the URL of the backend that provides the GraphQL schema.
+The client is then saved into `src/fsdata/graffle`.

 ## Handling `MultiStepAction`